 Restoring western Kentucky’s wetlands is a journey back in time.
 Many years ago, these wetlands formed an intact floodplain along the Mississippi River.
 During floods, the high water flowed into the surrounding wetlands, where it was stored before slowly draining back to the river.
-As the flood waters meandered back to the Mississippi, these wetlands captured sediments and other pollution, providing cleaner water and a healthier Mississippi River.
+As the flood waters meandered back to the Mississippi, these wetlands captured sediments and other pollutants, providing cleaner water and a healthier Mississippi River.

 Human Impacts on Wetlands

 When this part of Kentucky was settled and cleared for farmland and development, many of these wetlands and their associated benefits were lost.
 Trees were cut down.
 Ditches and levees were installed.
 Streams were straightened, deepened and widened.
 This resulted in water running off the land quickly, taking pollution and sediment along with it.
 Overall, Kentucky has lost more than 80% of its historic wetlands.
 A recent Supreme Court decision weakens wetland protections, which could result in even more loss.

 Wetland restoration involves the use of voluntary programs to take frequently flooded cropland out of production, re-plant trees and change the way the water moves across the land to restore natural wetland systems.

 From the Mississippi River to the Gulf of Mexico and Beyond